ReDeiPirati/intro-to-pytorch/README.md

 In PyTorch, the `nn` package serves this same purpose.
 The `nn` package defines a set of **Modules**, which are roughly equivalent to neural network layers.
 A Module receives input Variables and computes output Variables, but may also hold internal state such as Variables containing learnable parameters.
 The `nn` package also defines a set of useful loss functions that are commonly used when training neural networks.

-Do you remeber the one hidden NN the we used before?
+Do you remeber the one hidden layer NN the we used before?
 Now we will make the code `nn` compliant.

 ```python
 # For reproducibility